 Laminate is probably the most common worktop material, and it also tends to be the most affordable option.
 It's low-maintenance, and you won't necessarily need to call in a professional to fit your laminate worktops.
 If you're pretty handy or a bit of a DIY-enthusiast, you'll be able to do yourself.
 There's a huge range of laminate types available, so it should be easy to find one that suits your style and budget.
 As with so many things, with laminate worktops you get what you pay for!
 Good quality laminate worktops are durable, scratch-resistant and heat-resistant, but cheaper ones may be more susceptible to damage.

-Perfect for a rustic-style kitchen, hardwoods like oak and walnut look beautiful, especially when paired with Shaker doors like the Washington door in Magnolia, for example.
+Perfect for a rustic-style kitchen, hardwoods like oak and walnut look beautiful.
+Especially so when paired with Shaker doors like the Washington door in Magnolia, for example.
 Hardwood doors age well, are more affordable than materials like granite, and will give your kitchen a warm, welcoming feel.
-They do require a bit of maintenance, however, and can stain and get scratched more easily than other options.
-Oiling your wood worktops twice a year should keep them in good condition - which isn't too much of a price to pay for smooth, blemish-free surface!
+They do require a bit of maintenance, and can stain and get scratched more easily than other options.
+Oiling your wood worktops twice a year should keep them in good condition.
+Which isn't too much of a price to pay for smooth, blemish-free surface!